This is the idea page for Summer of Code 2016 for Git and libgit2.

 Libgit2 has an implementation of pack-objects (copied from git) which does support multi-threading but not some of the other capabilities which the git implementation does like re-using deltas or copying compressed data from one packfile to another.

-This would involve looking at the code in git to copy over optimisations as well as figuring out what parts of libgit2 should be changed to accomodate these new capabilities.
+This would involve looking at the code in git to copy over optimisations as well as figuring out what parts of libgit2 should be changed to accommodate these new capabilities.

 Git server framework in libgit2